-• Always wear gloves when tending to the stove.

-• Adjust the Primary Air Shutter Lever to the fully open position - all the way to the right.
+- Always wear gloves when tending to the stove. - Adjust the Primary Air Shutter Lever to the fully open position and open the baffle plate.
 Wait a few seconds to re-establish strong draft before opening the load door.
-This will allow fresh air to flush the firebox and prevent smoke escaping when the door is opened.
+This will allow fresh air to flush the firebox and prevent smoke escaping when either the front or top door is opened. - Open the Baffle and Top Door, Or, Open the Front Door.